-At the time, the Airbus A320 was already travelling at approximately 240kmh (149mph), according to a statement on China Eastern Airlines‘ website.
+At the time, the Airbus A320 was already traveling at approximately 240kmh (149mph), according to a statement on China Eastern Airlines‘ website.

-Mr He decided to accelerated and made a sharp climb.
+Mr. He decided to accelerate and made a sharp climb.
 His aircraft narrowly missed the other plane.

 The near-miss incident has shocked the Chinese media.
 Many have compared it to the Tenerife airport disaster, a fatal runway crash between two Boeing 747s that killed 583 people in 1977.

 China Eastern Airlines rewarded the quick-thinking pilot He Chao with the cash bonus during a ceremony earlier today.
 The cabin crew were also given 600,000 yuan (£71,000).

 According to an earlier article from People’s Daily, there were 413 passengers and 26 crew in total on the two flights.